vixusofsteam/vixusofsteam/README.md

-- 👋 Hi, I’m @vixusofsteam
+- 👋 Hi, I’m Aiman
-- 👀 I’m interested in programming and gaming
+- 👀 I’m interested in Full Stack Web Design, specializing in PHP / Laravel
-- 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on projects involving data science, machine learning and hopefully on gaming projects using CPP and C# (in the future)
+- 💞️ I’m looking to collaborate on projects involving web design

 <!---
 vixusofsteam/vixusofsteam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.